charlie6118/Design-Pattern-File-System-TDD/README.md

 	Python 3: $ pip3 install pytest

-Run the command "pytest" under the test folder.
+Run the command "pytest" under the test folder to see the test result.